File information

 Starting from Mojave Wasteland

 - Mothership Zeta can now be started from the Mojave Wasteland.
 Upon entering the Mojave Wasteland for the first time, a message will display about it, and an objective will be added to your pip-boy pointing to the location in the Mojave.
-Can be delayed using the Delay DLC patch in the files tab, and starting from the mojave can be disabled entirely with an ini option if desired.
+Can be delayed if Delay DLC Redux or Locate Radio Signals is active, and starting from the mojave can be disabled entirely with an ini option if desired.

 - The Wild Wasteland encounter north of the Horowitz farmstead has been altered, and will trigger regardless of if you have Wild Wasteland or not.
 Can be reverted to be Wild Wasteland only via an ini option.

-- The encounter's mercenaries will initially spawn, however if you approach them the alien ship will crash to the ground instead of floating in the air and will spawn the aliens.
+- The encounter's mercenaries will initially spawn, however as you fight them the alien ship will crash to the ground and will spawn the aliens.

 - The aliens will fight with the mercs and use alien weapons.
-The captain uses alien captain model from the DLC to differentiate it from the other aliens and uses a nerfed alien blaster to fight you and the mercs.
-Looting this alien will still reward you with the default alien blaster.
+The captain uses the alien captain model from the DLC to differentiate it from the other aliens and uses a nerfed non-player alien blaster to fight you and the mercs.
+Looting this alien blaster off this alien will still reward you with the original alien blaster.

 - The crashed ship works just like the Capital Wasteland one, with the alterations introduced by Mothership Zeta Rehaul.
-The crashed ship has to be activated and a confirmation upon reading a message to start the DLC, just like New Vegas DLCs.
+An objective to examine it is added, the crashed ship has to be activated, and a confirmation upon reading a message to start the DLC, just like New Vegas DLCs.

 - If you start the DLC from the Mojave Wasteland, the Rivet City Security and dead Enclave Officer will be replaced with an NCR Trooper and a dead Legion Explorer.
 With the initial sight of familiar factions to Fallout 3 replaced with those found in New Vegas, this should help the transition from the Mojave to Mothership Zeta feel less out of place.